NethServer/nethserver-cockpit/docs/docs/api_protocol.md

 The API and the UI talk to each other using JSON and the communication protocol defines a set of a well-known objects.

+As an exception, the [execute operation](/api_guidelines/#execute) can return RAW output instead of JSON.

 ## Esmith db records